 Fretboards become dirty quickly because of how much contact they have with your hands and fingers.
 The buildup may eventually get to your strings, making them almost unplayable.

 Most manufacturers make fretboards out of wood, but some are fully lacquer, for instance.
 There are specificities for cleaning the latter surfaces.
-There are also variations in how you should maintain finished versus unfinished woods.
+There are also variations in how you should maintain finished versus unfinished wood.
 All of that information and more are in the information provided below.

 How Do You Clean a Guitar Fretboard at Home?